CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/0/index.md

 <a href="https://docs.google.com/spreadsheets/d/1sA9pBLknhCXSfb4VcLou0xI1kVXLx120KeN4kbxtZlY/edit#gid=1573071220"> Submission Spreadsheet</a>
 </span>

-Follow this link to this collection spreadhseet.
-We will also take this opporunity to take your contact information too.
+Follow this link to this collection spreadsheet.
+We will also take this opportunity to take your contact information too.
 Please enter your name, email address, Github account id (create an account now if you don't have one already), and the URL to your gist.